 - Prepare your body for its next training day without causing fatigue

-As you can see, when it comes to muscle recovery there are plenty of things to try.
-Everyone’s body operates and reacts differently so while these options may work for you, they might not for your training partner.
-Your body will react to workouts differently, which means that your body will recover differently.
+As you can see, there are plenty of things to try when it comes to muscle recovery.
+Everyone’s body operates and reacts differently, so while these options may work for you, they might not for your training partner.
+Your body will respond to workouts differently, which means that your body will recover differently.
 Try each method out and see what suits your body and your training routine.

-Keep in mind, if you’re struggling to recover even after trying these methods, you may want to speak to your doctor to see if your current training regimen and recovery methods are right for your body.
+If you’re struggling to recover even after trying these methods, you may want to speak to your doctor to see if your current training regimen and recovery methods are suitable for your body.